thejud/text-processing-cookbook/source/grouping-data.md

 lies in the autovivification and post-increment behavior.
 The 'seen' hash is checked, and only AFTER check is the value incremented.
 Both Awk and perl set the initial value of a hash to zero-equivalent value.

-The next one relies on [datamash](https://www.gnu.org/software/datamash/) with is described later under [datamash](project:specialized-data-tools.md#datamash)
+The next approach relies on [datamash](https://www.gnu.org/software/datamash/) which is described later under [datamash](project:specialized-data-tools.md#datamash)

     cat data | datamash rmdup 1